RichCWilkerson/Consulting_Notes/Marketing/Pitch.md

 Before that, at Ally Bank, I worked on the "One Ally" ecosystem, bringing banking, auto, investing, and mortgage into a single app.
 There I:
 - Implemented secure login and authentication flows combining biometrics with MFA, ensuring compliance with FDIC, GFCR, and CFPB.
-- Built modular, Kotlin-based features for account management, fund transfers, and bill pay using MVVM, Coroutines, Retrofit, and Room with Jetpack Compose.
+- Built modular, Kotlin-based features for snapshot, fund transfer, and bill pay using MVVM, Coroutines, Retrofit, and Room with Jetpack Compose.
-- mobile check deposit
+- Also developed the mobile check deposit feature using CameraX, image processing, and secure upload.

 I really enjoy collaborating with other engineers to build useful and engaging mobile experiences that solve real user problems.
 As my current project wraps up, I’m now looking for my next challenge, and I believe [Client/Company Name] would be a fantastic place to continue growing my career and contribute.

+- baseline profiles help with AOT (Ahead of Time) compilation

 ## Neiman Marcus - Lead Android Developer